Do you wonder if Echeveria care is as easy as it looks?

 FACT: The genus is named after the Mexican botanical artist Atanasio Echeverría y Godoy.

-Echeveria, indoors or outside, don’t like to be kept too wet, but they also don’t like to be kept too dry.
+Echeveria, indoors or outside, doesn’t like to be kept too wet.
+They also don’t like to be kept too dry.
 We typically find that succulents like more water than most people think.

 The exception is the cold months.
 Click to read Are Succulents Okay Outside In The Cold?

-In a house the dry home temperatures dry things our even faster.
-You don’t want your soil to be bone dry or it will wither the plant’s roots.
+In a house, the dry home temperatures dry things out even faster.
+You don’t want your soil to be bone dry, or it will wither the plant’s roots.

 When you water Echeveria, water the soil and not the rosette.
 Pour in the water until it drains out the bottom.